Japan to Send SDF Aircraft to Djibouti to Evacuate Japanese

 - Русский

-Tokyo, June 19 (Jiji Press)--Japanese Defense Minister Gen Nakatani said Thursday that the government will send Air Self-Defense Force transport aircraft to Djibouti to prepare for evacuating Japanese nationals from Israel and Iran amid heightened tensions in the Middle East.
+Tokyo, June 19 (Jiji Press)--Japanese Defense Minister Gen Nakatani on Thursday ordered the dispatch of Air Self-Defense Force transport aircraft to Djibouti to prepare for evacuating Japanese nationals from Israel and Iran amid heightened tensions in the Middle East.

-Two ASDF C-2 transporters will be on standby at an SDF antipiracy base in the northeast African country.
+Two ASDF C-2 transports and some 120 SDF members will be dispatched to the northeast African country.
+The planes are set to depart the ASDF's Miho base in the western Japan prefecture of Tottori as early as Saturday.

-At the request of Foreign Minister Takeshi Iwaya, Nakatani ordered the commander of the Joint Operations Command to dispatch the transporters, which will leave for Djibouti as soon as they are ready.
+At the request of Foreign Minister Takeshi Iwaya, Nakatani ordered the commander of the Joint Operations Command to dispatch the transports.

-"Ensuring the safety of Japanese citizens abroad is an important responsibility of the government," Nakatani said at a press conference at the Defense Ministry.
+Separately, about 10 SDF members left for the Middle East in the early hours of Thursday to chiefly engage in collecting information.

 There are approximately 1,000 Japanese living in Israel and some 280 in Iran, according to the Foreign Ministry.